Learning-To-Measure: In-Context Active Feature Acquisition: Experiments

-To further demonstrate our model’s capability on real datasets, we evaluate \LTM on \MNIST, where training task labels are drawn from real binary digit-pair tasks rather than semi-synthetic priors.
+To further demonstrate the generality of our framework, we evaluate \LTM on \MNIST, where training task labels are drawn from real binary digit-pair tasks.
 Images are divided into $d=20$ candidate pixel blocks for acquisition.
 At each training step, we sample a binary classification task between two randomly chosen digits, training the model to adaptively differentiate between images of two digits in-context.
 We evaluate the performance on datasets with varying missingness and sample sizes, using unseen queries.

-\paragraph{Baselines} Because prior AFA work is task-specific, we compare against AFA methods that train a separate model for each task.
-We focus on two greedy, CMI-based approaches: gradient dynamic feature selection (\GDFS \citep{covert2023learning}), which uses MLPs instead of sequence modeling, and discriminative mutual information estimation (\DIME \citep{gadgil2023estimating}), which trains an MLP as a value network to estimate CMI directly.
-To ensure fair evaluation, both \LTM and task-specific models are evaluated on the same held-out tasks and query sets.
+{\bf{Baselines.}} Because prior AFA work is task-specific, we compare against AFA methods that train a separate model for each task.
+We focus on two greedy, CMI-based approaches: gradient dynamic feature selection (\GDFS \citep{covert2023learning}), which uses MLPs instead of sequence modeling, and discriminative mutual information estimation (\DIME \citep{gadgil2024estimating}), which trains an MLP as a value network to estimate CMI directly.
+To ensure fair evaluation, both \LTM and task-specific methods are evaluated on the same held-out tasks and query sets.
 We also include an RL baseline using Deep Q-learning (\DQN) \citep{shim2018joint, kachuee2019opportunistic, janisch2019classification}, but exclude it from synthetic tasks due to the prohibitive computational cost of learning hundreds of test tasks.
 To ensure comparability with greedy strategies, we define the per-step reward as the log likelihood under the current predictor, and each trajectory terminates when all features are acquired.

-\paragraph{Results} Figure \ref{fig:UQ_GP} shows the absolute improvement of \LTM over task-specific MLP baselines in uncertainty quantification on synthetic GP tasks, evaluated by log loss and mean squared error (MSE).
-Corresponding semi-synthetic and real-world task results are in Appendix Figure~\ref{fig:triple_uq_classification}.
-Overall, \LTM provides more reliable uncertainty estimates, with larger gains in log loss and MSE as more features are acquired.
-This phenomenon likely arises because, at later acquisition steps, retrospective missingness reduces joint data coverage for the required feature sets, which makes MLPs struggle to learn.
-In contrast, \LTM leverages its learned prior to mitigate reduced coverage.
-Improved uncertainty quantification is particularly important, as it directly translates to better downstream feature acquisition performance as shown in both the RBF and Matern kernel tasks in Figure~\ref{fig:AFA_performance}.
+Additionally, we include meta-learning ablations in Appendix~\ref{fig:meta-ablations} where we evaluate conditional neural processes that learns a fixed task representation, and additional gradient-based task-specific fine-tuning.